Portuguese Air Force: Squadrons

-Flying squadrons are grouped in air groups (grupos operationais), usually existing one of such units per main air base.
-Each group is identified by a two or three digit number, of which the first one or two correspond to the number of the air base and the last one is the order of the group inside the base.
+Flying squadrons are grouped in operational groups (grupos operationais), which also include non-flying air traffic and materiel squadrons.
+Presently, each main air base has an operational group which is usually identified by a two or three digit number, of which the first one or two correspond to the number of the air base and the last one is the order of the group inside the base.

-It is to note that the Air Force uses the flying unit terminology also in its non flying units.
+It is to note that the Air Force uses the flying unit terminology also in its non-flying units.
 So, non flying groups, squadrons and flights also exist.

 Bodies and services regulated by particular legislation

 Air Search and Rescue Service

 The Air Force includes the Air Search and Rescue Service (Serviço de Busca e Salvamento Aéreo, SBSA), which is regulated by particular legislation.
 The SBSA is headed by the CEMFA and is responsible for the search and rescue actions, related with aircraft accidents, occurred in the Lisbon and Santa Maria search and rescue regions.